Up Close & Personal : One of My Favorite Past Time –– A Sneak Peek Into Lives

 The way the city is slowly and gradually blanketed by a sudden hush as rain drip, drip, drizzled from the heavy clouds.
 At how some might start to complain, their faces scrunching up as their minds scramble to reschedule their day around the sudden downpour.
 Some, busily rummaging through their bags to find their umbrellas.
 Sighing in relief when they do, groaning in defeat when they don’t.

-The cluster of children trying to find shelter and protect ourselves from the rain.
+The cluster of children trying to find shelter and protect themselves from the rain.

 Did you ever wonder why we’re attracted to pain?
 Either we’re fascinated by it, escaping with it, or just simply trying to understand it.
 There is beauty in pain.

-When you just take a moment to pause time, you will realize just how much beauty that you are constantly surrounded with.
+When you just take a moment to pause time, you will realize just how much beauty you are constantly surrounded by.
 Even the simplest thing that we take for granted; especially the simple things that we take for granted.
-The people you pass by everyday, the lamp post, a sheet of crispy and clean paper.
-Everything, everything that surrounds you in all the seconds that you’re breathing are beautiful.
+The people you pass by every day, the lamp post, a sheet of crispy and clean paper.
+Everything, everything that surrounds you in all the seconds that you’re breathing is beautiful.

 Have you ever stopped to ask yourself, what am I?
 Without my constant greed for more, what am I?
 Have I become someone 7 year old me will be proud of?

 I enjoy watching people go about their day.
 It’s one of my favorite past time.
 Do you want to know why?
 Because we’re all going to die anyway, and seeing people go about their day with such purpose, makes me feel something akin to relief, but the undertone of grief was always there as well.

 In 80 more years, how many lives would you have affected?
 Would anyone even remember you by?
 Would anyone still remember who I was?

 - Up Close and Personal : So Apparently I Am A Butterfly